ossd-s23/Charlie-XIAO-weekly/about.md

 permalink: /about/
 ---

 My name is Yao Xiao, and my Chinese name is 萧尧 (xiāo yáo).
 I am an undergraduate (currently in junior year) majoring in Honors Mathematics and Computer Science at NYU Shanghai.
-During the Fall 2022 and Spring 2023 semesters, I am studying away in New York.
+During the Fall 2022 and Spring 2023 semesters, I am studying away in New York at NYU CAS and NYU Courant.

 I was Learning Assistant for Calculus (MATH-SHU.0131) during the Fall 2021 semester at Department of Mathematics, NYU Shanghai.
 I am also currently Tutor for undergraduate Operating Systems (CSCI-UA.0202) during the Spring 2023 semester at Department of Computer Science, Courant Institute of Mathematical Sciences.